-As a worker, you must immediately report the unsafe condition to a supervisor or employer.
-As a supervisor or employer, you must investigate the matter and fix is if possible.
-If you decide the worker's concern is not suffich, report back to the worker.
+As a worker, you must immediately report the unsufe condition to a supervisor or employer.
+As a supervisor or employer, you must investigate the matter and fix it if possible.
+If you decide the worker's concern is not valid, report back to the worker.

-If a worker still views work as unsafe after a supervisor or employer has said it is safe to perform a job or task.
+If a worker still views work as unsafe after a supervisor or employer has said it is safe to perform a job or task

 As a supervisor or employer, you must investigate the problem and ensure any unsafe condition is fixed.
-This investigation must take place in the presence of the worker and a worker representative of the yourt health and safety committee or a worker chosen by the worker's trade union.
-If there is no safety committee or representing trade anion at the workplace, the worker's trade union.
-If there is no safety committee or have another worker present at the investigation.
+This javestigation must take place in the presence of the worker and a worker representative of the your health and safety committee or a worker chosen by the worker's trade union.
+If there is no safety committee or representing trade anion at the workplace, the worker who first reported the misafe condition can choose to have mather worker present at the investigation.